Skip to content

 Create Loop App in App Store Connect

-If you have created a Loop app in App Store Connect before, you can skip this section.
+If you have created a Loop app in App Store Connect before, skip ahead to Create Certificates.

 1. Open this link: App Store Connect / Apps to view your apps; log in if needed.